kode-konveyor/.github/profile/README.md

 There are application domains for which this approach is not adequate.
 You probably do not want to use it for number crunching, AI, and system programming.
 But probably it is okay for their user/management interface.

-## I love this, where can I start working as a coder (Business Analyst, Low Level designer, Reviewer)/ will you take and develop my project?
+## I love this, where can I start working as a Coder (Business Analyst, Low Level designer, Reviewer)/ will you take and develop my project?

 There are a lot of work ahead yet.
 A lot of things have yet to be figured out, developed and corecctly rewritten.